Variations9/CSVTools/Quick-Start-ReadMe.md

 After Generating the new .csv, you can rename it, and replace it with this existing /Source/ProjectMap/SourceFolder.csv.

-( This file is my current example .csv spreadsheet for a masterful estimator tool project I've been working on lately, examples upon request.)

-View Spreadsheets by importing the .csv into Google Sheets.
+View Spreadsheets by importing the .csv into Google Sheets, organize rows / columns layout view further, perform sorts, and more.
-Additional questions?  call / email me!